 There are plenty of options to choose from in the laundry aisle, but Shop TODAY spoke to Kristin DiNicolantonio, director of stakeholder communications at the American Cleaning Institute, about what to look for in a laundry detergent for sensitive skin.

 Check for certifications.
 DiNicolantonio recommends keeping an eye out for specific certifications when shopping for a laundry detergent for sensitive skin.
-These certifications include being Certified Asthma and Allergy Friendly, National Eczema Association Accepted, National Psoriasis Foundation Recognized, Green Seal certified or Environmental Protection Agency Safer Choice certified.
+These include being Certified Asthma and Allergy Friendly, National Eczema Association Accepted, National Psoriasis Foundation Recognized, Green Seal certified or Environmental Protection Agency Safer Choice certified.

 Look for descriptors.
 Beyond certifications, DiNicolantonio recommends simply looking at descriptive words like "gentle," "clear," "sensitive skin" and "hypoallergenic" as indicators that the detergent will be suitable for your needs.
 While it’s not a guarantee that you won’t have an allergic reaction and sensitivities vary from person to person, she says they are designed to be more protective than others.